Skip to Content

 • AzureServicePrincipalCert: Authenticate as a Microsoft Entra service principal (role-based, application-based) using a Certificate.

-For information about creating a custom application to authenticate with Microsoft Entra ID, see Creating a Microsoft Entra ID Application.
+For information about creating a custom application to authenticate with Microsoft Entra ID, see Creating an Entra ID (Microsoft Entra ID) Application.

-For information about creating a custom application to authenticate with Microsoft Entra ID Service Principal, see Creating a Microsoft Entra ID App with Service Principal.
+For information about creating a custom application to authenticate with Microsoft Entra ID Service Principal, see Creating a Service Principal App in Entra ID (Microsoft Entra ID).

 OrganizationURL